Devrcb18/python_project/README.md

           -Rock beats Scissors.
           -Ties are resolved with retries.

-   Tools used:
+   ## Tools used:
         #random(generating number which are linked to rock scissors and paper)

         #emoji(studied and implemented using the documentation:https://pypi.org/project/emoji/)

- 2)Guess the Number Game 🎮
+ # Guess the Number Game 🎮

- Features are--
+ ## Features are--

      -Single-Player Turns: Two players can play independently, one after the other.
      -Score Tracking: Saves scores in a file named scorebook.txt.